|Maintenance Notice - PDF Generation|

-- The new rule package will appear in the Explorer Tree.
+- The new rule package will appear in the left navigation.
 Expand the new rule package, and the following options (subject to the permissions set for your user ID) will appear under the rule package folder:

 - Split Test Configuration—Use this node to create rules that enable you to control how Split Testing applies to rule at the rule package level.

 - Business Calendars

 - Test Scenarios

 - Deploy Rules